ray-project/ray/doc/source/train/distributed-pytorch/converting-existing-training-loop.rst

         local, global, and node rank and world size.

         **Step 3: Configure Parallel Devices**

+        Set ``accelerator="auto"`` so that Lightning Trainer can automatically switch devices type between GPU and CPU.

         In addition, Ray TorchTrainer has already configured the correct ``CUDA_VISIBLE_DEVICES`` for you.
 One should always use all available